Sabre-Robotics/Docs/README.md

 # Docs

 # Welcome
-### Hello, my name is Jayke, and I created this README so that others can understand what GitHub is, and why we will use it for our robotics team.

 # Resources
 ### Want to learn a little bit of Java, C++, Python?
 Here are some great resouces that can be easily accessed and are recommended for your use: